I have been a fan of the San Francisco 49ers since the 1960's and I have an interest in the team's history.

 Looking to the Future

-In this Covid-19 shortened season of 2020, the Giants have shown a lot of promise especially offensively.
+In the recent Covid-19 shortened season of 2020, the Giants showed a lot of promise especially offensively and the Giants farm system appears to be significantly improved..
 So as we enter a sixth, yet to be named era, the Giants fortunes appear to be on the rise.